 - Report the accident to your insurance.
 Contact your insurance company as soon as you can following a crash – most policies actually require immediate reporting of an accident.
 This will also let you discuss your medical benefits as well as get your claim under way.
 As your claim is process, keep a detailed log of any medical bills, updates, changes in health, and crash related expenses such as rentals.

-- Contact an experienced auto accident attorney.
+- Contact an experienced Houston Car Accident Lawyer.
 The role of your attorney is not simply to file a lawsuit.
 An attorney is responsible for protecting your rights and for making sure insurance companies are acting in your best interest.
 A good attorney will help you obtain and protect valuable evidence, provide legal advice before you provide a statement to the insurers, ensure you receive the medical attention you need, and press insurers to process your claim in a timely and fair manner.
 Should your rights be infringed upon, the best attorneys are those who are willing and ready to go to trial.

 Injured in a Car Accident?
 Call A Houston Texas Car Accident Lawyer Today!